monsti/monsti/README.md

  - No database system required; configuration and content is stored in human readable files.
 Xapian integration is planned for searching and indexing.
- - Internationalization ready (Included languages: de, en).
+ - Internationalization ready (Included languages: de, en, nl).
  - Easy to use (albeit basic at the current stage of development) web frontend.
  - Separation of code, configuration and presentation.